 Appendix Figure A.3.
 Unsustainable Water Withdrawals for Irrigation.
 (C7 Fig 7.3) Globally, roughly 15-35% of irrigation withdrawals are estimated to be unsustainable (low to medium certainty) (C7.2.2).
 The map indicates where there is insufficient fresh water to fully satisfy irrigated crop demands.
-The imbalance in long-term water budgets necessitates diversion of surface water or the tapping of groundwater resources.
+The imbalance in longterm water budgets necessitates diversion of surface water or the tapping of groundwater resources.
 The areas shown with moderate-to-high levels of unsustainable use occur over each continent and are known to be areas of aquifer mining or major water transfer schemes.

-Key: high overdraft, > 1 cubic kilometer per year; moderate, 0.1-1 cubic kilometer per year; low, 0-0.1 cubic kilometer per year.
-All estimates made on about 50-kilometer resolution.
-Though difficult to generalize, the imbalances translate into water table drawdowns >1.6 meters per year or more for the high overdraft case and <0.1 meter per year for low, assuming water deficits are met by pumping unconfined aquifers with typical dewatering potentials (specific yield = 0.2).
+Key: High overdraft, > 1km3 yr-1; Moderate, 0.1 to 1 km3 yr-1; Low, 0 to 0.1 km3 yr-1.
+All estimates made on ca. 50 km resolution.
+Though difficult to generalize, the imbalances translate into water table drawdowns >1.6 m yr-1 or more for the high overdraft case and <0.1 m yr-1 for low, assuming water deficits are met by pumping unconfined aquifers with typical dewatering potentials (specific yield = 0.2).

 Appendix Figure A.4.
-Water Withdrawals in 2050 under MA Scenarios (S9 Fig 9.35)
+Water Withdrawals in 2050 under MA Scenarios (S9 Fig. 9.35)